FastReactor/OpenBPS/README.md

 tag **cram_order** : int {16, 48} order of CRAM

 ### Run
-After successfull installation user can run OpenBPS from directory containing config.xml.
+After successfull installation user can run OpenBPS from console from directory containing config.xml.
 For example:
 ``` bash
     ./build/bin/openbps
 ```
-**Output** could be presented in form xml file if tag **outmaterials** is pointed out in configure.xml or activity and decay heat with uncertanties could be write by **decay_print** _true_ key.
+**Output** could be presented in form xml file if tag **outmaterials** is pointed out in configure.xml or activity and decay heat with uncertanties could be write by **decay_print** _true_ key in file outlog.csv.

 ## Theory